-To balance your omega-3s and omega-6s, you should use healthier cooking oils, eat more fish and vegetables, limit your intake of fried foods, limit your intake of red meat, and limit your intake of hydrogenated oils.
+To balance your omega-3s and omega-6s, consider using healthier cooking oils and eating more fish and vegetables.
+Limit your intake of fried foods, limit your intake of red meat, and limit your intake of hydrogenated oils.

 Try substituting olive oil for your normal cooking oil, since many of these have omega-6s in them.
-Eat more fish and vegetables to add some more omega-3s to your diet, and limit how much red meat you eat, as red meat is a high source of omega-6s.
+Eat more fish and vegetables to add some more omega-3s to your diet.
+Limit how much red meat you eat as red meat is a high source of omega-6s.
 If you limit your red meat intake, you will have a higher percentage of omega-3s, which means healthier eyes!
 Limiting snack foods and fried foods can help you achieve a lower omega-6 rate as well.

 Omega-3s and Your Eyes

 Whether you eat fish, take fish oil, or opt for a vegetarian option, make sure you are getting enough DHA and EPA.
+This important nutrient is critical for healthy vision and eyes.
+Omega-3 isn’t the only essential eye health nutrient.
+In fact, there are 17 eye-healthy nutrients you need to be getting daily.
 Be sure you are also getting all of the other 17 essential vitamins and nutrients that benefit your vision.

-Remember, it’s really important to combine several different techniques for protecting and restoring your vision, as this ensures you are more likely to succeed.
-Be proactive about your eye health, your future eyes will thank you!
+Remember, it’s really important to combine several different techniques for protecting and restoring your vision.
+This ensures you are more likely to succeed.
+In addition to eating cleaner and taking a supplement, stay active.
+Be proactive about your eye health; your future eyes will thank you!